Spencer-Sch/candide-landing-page/README.md

 - Desktop View
   - The desktop version of the site is finished.
 - Mobile View

-  - The mobile version of the site is in development.
+  - The mobile version of the site is finished.

+- "Subscribe to updates" form
+  - Working on an email fowarding solution